acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

   width: 100
 ---

-While during 2023 I focused on finding a project to work on and finding not one but two, In 2024 I was focused on consolidating those projects and push them forward.
+While in [2023 I focused myself on finding my own game to work on](/2024/01/18/recap-2023-and-current-plan), in 2024 I focused more on transitioning to be fulltime in game dev for both [Cleared Hot and my game Ship Miner](/2024/05/31/shipminerupdate).

-In this blog post I will share some important things that happened during 2024 and my plan for 2025.
+In this blog post I will share what happened during 2024 and my plan for 2025.

 # What happened in 2024

 ## Personal

-One of the most important things that happened was that we moved to our own house on Feb 2024 which means we don't have to pay for rent anymore helping a lot in economic terms.
+One of the most important things that happened was that my wife, my kids an I moved to our own house on Feb 2024 which means we don't have to pay for rent anymore helping a lot in economic terms and we also can start making mid term plans for the family.

-But another thing that makes it feel more important is that we invested most of our savings (our fault here) to build it in September 2022 by hiring a fast building method company named Vantem that promised us they will have it done in 3 months.
-Well, that time ended up being 15 months and they even went into bankruptcy at some point which made us suffer great part of the process thinking we were going to lose the money.
-Thankfully, at the end of 2023, we received the house (some people didn't), and we moved some months later.
+But there is another hidden reason that makes it feel more important than normal and it is that we invested most of our savings hiring a fast building method company to build it and there were some issues.
+The process started around September 2022 and the company promised us they will have the house done in 3 months.
+That time converted into 15 months and even at some point they went into bankruptcy.
+We really suffered great part of the process thinking we were going to lose our investment but, at the end of 2023, we received the house and we moved some months later.
+We were really lucky, some other clients and providers were not.

 Another thing that happened in 2024 was that I was able to consolidate Pixel Core Games, my Game Development company where I am working on my own game [Ship Miner](https://store.steampowered.com/app/3113690/Ship_Miner/) and also providing consultancy and development services for [Cleared Hot](https://store.steampowered.com/app/1710820/Cleared_Hot/).

-And finally I was invited to use my experience in Game Development to be part of an [evaluation committee](/2024/12/22/my-personal-notes-being-in-evaluation-committee) for a government grant where I had the opportunity to evaluate interesting projects and learned a lot from that process.
+And finally I was invited to use my experience in Game Development to be part of an [evaluation committee](/2024/12/22/my-personal-notes-being-in-evaluation-committee) for a government grant where I had the opportunity to evaluate interesting projects and to learn a lot from that process.

 ## Cleared Hot